mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 # Graph Colouring

-Graph colouring is a a [famous problem](https://en.wikipedia.org/wiki/Graph_coloring#History) within maths and computer science.
+Graph colouring is a [famous problem](https://en.wikipedia.org/wiki/Graph_coloring#History) within maths and computer science.
 It can be explained quite simply as, given a graph (here's one for example):

 {{< graph colouring >}}
     var nodes = new vis.DataSet([